ExcelTitan/exceltitan.github.io/_posts/vba/2017-03-19-custom-right-click-menu-(context-menu).md

 End Sub
 ```

 **Add the following To a Standard Module**
-Codes To add And reset the context menu
+Codes to add and reset the context menu.
-Add your Macro buttons To the context menu code
+Add your Macro buttons to the context menu code.

 ```vb
 Sub AddToRightClickMenu()